 Faith Based Security Network

-The FBSN has active members in the states highlighted below
+The FBSN now has active members in the 21 states highlighted below

-The FBSN goes beyond individual preparedness as the first Christian based security association to ever bring together the people of all types and locations of ministries as a national connected network.
-Not only is the time of denial behind us, but it is time to stop being silos of proprietary information.
+On October 18th, 2017, the IRS approved the Faith Based Security Network, Inc. (FBSN)as a 501(C)(3) public charity.
+The FBSN goes beyond individual preparedness as the first Christian based security association to bring together the people of all types and locations of ministries as a national connected network.
+Not only is the time of denial gone, but it’s time to stop being silos of information.

-3) Best Practices & Resources.
+Best Practices & Resources.

 The FBSN collects best practice ideas from members, then forms them into one-page documents.
 Knowing what works well for others is the first step towards building a plan specific for any ministry.
 Knowing vetted and seasoned vendors and resources proven by others is an important step as well.

 The FBSN works to develop and improve methods for discovery, documentation and dissemination of current threats.
 The faith-based safety coalition of Colorado Springs has done this since 2008 with many cases of success.
 FBSN operations are modeled on the successful methods of the Colorado Springs area pioneering partnership of law-enforcement and ministries.

 The FBSN campaigns for legislation applicable to the safety and security operations of ministries.
 Some jurisdictions still have stiff laws requiring licensing that may work for large churches, but small churches with little or no funds are unduly burdened by the mandates.
 The FBSN cares about those small churches.

 Please consider becoming a member of the FBSN.
 To do so, visit the membership page on this site.